kristofferandreasen/developing-solutions-azure-exam/readme.md

 * Encrypt and decrypt data at rest and in transit
 * Create, read, update, and delete keys, secrets, and certificates by using the KeyVault API

-## Monitor, troubleshoot, and optimize solutions
+## Monitor, troubleshoot, and optimize Azure solutions (15-20%)

 ### Develop code to support scalability of apps and services
-* Implement autoscaling rules and patterns (schedule, operational/system metrics, singleton applications)
+* Implement autoscaling rules and patterns
 * Implement code that handles transient faults
 ### Integrate caching and content delivery within solutions
 * Store and retrieve data in Azure Redis cache